Striikerr/EARS/EARS/README.txt

 3) Enjoy music!

+If for some the database seems broken (or does break), delete the json file and let it make a new one, that should fix any issues.

 Planned things for future versions (if i ever even do any)

 Better overall navigation (half done this with V1.1)